space-wizards/docs/src/en/proposals/krunklehorn-informant.md

     - Query for <ItemComponent, RewardInformantOnUse>
     - Checks for ExtraSusPack tag
     - Calls the same function as the check for individual conditions
-- [x] New component & system: CheckDNAOnUse
+- [x] New component & system: CheckDnaOnUse
   - Component contains a DNA string
-  - System subscribes to <CheckDNAOnUse, UseInHandEvent>
+  - System subscribes to <CheckDnaOnUse, UseInHandEvent>
   - Before SpawnItemsOnUseSystem
-  - System checks for a DNAComponent
+  - System checks for a DnaComponent
   - System handles the event if a match was not found, or no DNA present
-- [ ] New event InformantRewardEvent
+- [x] New event InformantRewardEvent
 - [ ] New component & system: RewardInformantOnUse
-  - Component contains a reference to an InformantConditionComponent
+  - [x] Component contains a nullable Entity<InformantConditionComponent>
-  - System subscribes to <RewardInformantOnUse, MapInitEvent>
+  - [x] System subscribes to <RewardInformantOnUse, MapInitEvent>
     - Verify HasComp<ItemComponent>
     - Calls InformantConditionSystem.TryAdd()
-    - Assigns reference on success
+    - Assigns Entity<InformantConditionComponent> on success
-  - System subscribes to <RewardInformantOnUse, UseInHandEvent>
+  - [ ] System subscribes to <RewardInformantOnUse, UseInHandEvent>
-    - Before SpawnItemsOnUseSystem
+    - [x] Before SpawnItemsOnUseSystem
-    - After CheckDNAOnUseSystem
+    - [x] After CheckDnaOnUseSystem
-    - Gets a list of syndie shop item prototypes or whatever (TODO)
+    - [ ] Gets a list of syndie shop item prototypes or whatever (TODO)
-    - Checks user job, adds job specific prototypes
+    - [ ] Checks user job, adds job specific prototypes
-    - Spawns random item from list
+    - [ ] Spawns random item from list
-    - Deletes and replaces self
+    - [ ] Deletes and replaces self
-    - Raises InformantRewardEvent on self
+    - [x] Raises InformantRewardEvent on self
 - [ ] New item: BaseSuspiciousPackage
   - name: Suspicious Package
   - description: some-loc-string? varies?
 (TODO)
   - abstract: true
   - sprite: valid looking
   - item: small, 1x2
-  - CheckDNAOnUse
+  - CheckDnaOnUse
   - SpawnItemsOnUse
 - [ ] New item: SuspiciousPackage
   - RewardInformantOnUse